SUKOHI/ClampBolt/README.md

 # ClampBolt
 A Laravel package to attach/detach files to/from model.
+(This is for Laravel 4.2.
+[For Laravel 5+](https://github.com/SUKOHI/ClampBolt))

 # Installation